jjwon/jjwon.github.com/about.md

 title: About
 permalink: /about/
 ---
-# ᕕ( ᐛ )ᕗ

-I build stuff that hopefully makes people's lives better.
+I build stuff that hopefully makes people's lives better. ᕕ( ᐛ )ᕗ

 #### About